Get More Customers by Optimizing “Google My Business”

 - Write like a human, not a business entity

 - After responding to a negative review, try to take it offline to find a resolution

 - Be willing to make amends or restitution if there is good reason

 By engaging with unhappy customers to mitigate their dissatisfaction, you show your commitment to customer service and your willingness to work toward a satisfactory resolution.
 Google might not notice this directly, but people reading your reviews will.

 Claiming your business on Google My Business is a great beginning.
-To get the maximum benefit from your listing, take advantage of the opportunity to optimize your Google My Business listing.
+To get the maximum benefit from your listing, optimize your Google My Business listing.

 Go beyond the basic information about your business and add top-quality pictures and specifics about the products and services you offer.